 Step 4: Create new pages

-Like I said before to really reach your sites full long tail potential you’re gonna need to be injecting new content rich pages into it.
-It’s best to approach this in a complimentary manner to your other search activity so don’t just look at keywords but try and structure these new pages in a way that they have a decent chance if attracting organic links as well (link bait) and offer good value for returning visitors.
+Like I said before to really reach your sites full long-tail potential you’re gonna need to be injecting new content-rich pages into it.
+It’s best to approach this in a complementary manner to your other search activity so don’t just look at keywords but try and structure these new pages in a way that they have a decent chance if attracting organic links as well (link bait) and offer good value for returning visitors.

 Once you have the ability to publish on your site in a scalable way you can pull together your content plan.
 Turn your keyword list into a list of article titles, then write a brief synopsis of what each article will contain.
 If you know the subject turning keywords into titles should be pretty easy, failing that ezine article has a pretty cool little title suggestion tool which I use a lot.
 Some of the suggestions it gives you are pretty mental but you usually get a few good ones as well…